alchmst333/SRE_Healthcheck/README.md

 ### Additional Enhancements and Recommendations

-- Retry Logic for transient failures before making an endpoint as DOWN.
+- Retry Logic for transient failures before marking an endpoint as DOWN.
 - Integrate with Alerting Mechanisms to send notifications for endpoint status changes.
 Examples: email, slack, etc
 - Dashboard Instrumentation for metrics visualization.
 Example: Prometheus w/ Grafana